codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/loops-and-strings-characters.md

 }
 ```

+To compile and run this statement, press "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch06/Strings.java java -cp code/ch06/ Strings )

 Character literals, like `'A'`, appear in single quotes.
 Unlike string literals, which appear in double quotes, character literals can contain only a single character.
 Escape sequences, like `'\t'`, are legal because they represent a single character.

 The increment and decrement operators also work with characters.
-So this loop displays the letters of the alphabet:
+So this loop displays the letters of the [ alphabet:](open_file code/ch06/Strings.java panel=0 ref="Roman" count=5)

 ```code
 System.out.print("Roman alphabet: ");